siamak-amo/dot.scripts/scripts/README.md

   oggify is a simple script to change file extensions, I named oggify when it was so simple to only change file extensions to `.ogg`

   I use it like `for f in $(ls *.mp3); do  ffmpeg -i $f $(echo $f | oggify);  done` to convert all mp3 files to ogg format.

+* vconfig
+  this script downloads and reformats gathered v2ray vpn configs by this repo [https://github.com/yebekhe/ConfigCollector] to formats like text, json, and html.